stephensmitchell-forks/occt/dox/user_guides/draw_test_harness/draw_test_harness.md

 @subsubsection occt_draw_hist_gen generated

 *generated* command returns the shapes Generated from the given shape in the given history.
+All generated shapes are put into compound.
+If no shapes have been generated from the shape the resulting compound will be empty.
+Note that if the shape has generated a single shape only, it will be returned without enclosure into compound.

 Syntax:
 ~~~~